Israel at War: IDF discloses names of its personnel that were killed in line of duty - I24NEWS

-Israel at war: IDF discloses names of personnel killed in line of duty
+Israel at war: IDF updates names of personnel killed in line of duty

 Many of the dead were civilians massacred on the streets of Israeli cities, towns and villages, as well as 260 at an outdoor party.
 At least 73 were soldiers